kmehta2012/AI-Space-Search-Engine/README.md

+# This is my team's hackathon project for NASA space apps hackathon.
+I worked on the evaluation pipeline of the RAG system, in the evaluation/ folder

 # AstroBio Explorer

 AstroBio Explorer is our AI-powered research assistant built for the **NASA Space Apps Challenge 2025(Build a Space Biology Knowledge Engine)**.